undertheironbridge/transmission2qbt/README.md

 Most of the tools I could find simply used qBt's Web API to import torrents.
-This is fine for most usages but I wanted to keep some of the metadata that's saved in resume files, notably the original "added date" as well as the amount of data transferred so far.
+This is fine for most usages but I wanted to keep some of the metadata that's saved in resume files, notably the original "added date" as well as the amount of data transferred so far and the completion state of the torrent.

 # Tested combinations